sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 # Bayesian inference in R

-> **DISCLAIMER**: This tutorial is an adaption from the [`Bayesian_tutorial` repository](https://github.com/mariodosreis/Bayesian_tutorial) written by Fabricia F. Nascimento, Mario dos Reis and Ziheng Yang for their paper [A biologist's guide to Bayesian phylogenetic analysis](http://rdcu.be/v4jM)
+> **DISCLAIMER**: This tutorial is an adaption of the [`mcmc.K80.R` R script](https://github.com/mariodosreis/Bayesian_tutorial/blob/master/K80/mcmc.K80.R), part of the [`Bayesian_tutorial` repository](https://github.com/mariodosreis/Bayesian_tutorial) developed by Fabricia F. Nascimento, Mario dos Reis, and Ziheng Yang.
+This tutorial is supposed to be followed together with their paper ["A biologist's guide to Bayesian phylogenetic analysis", (Nascimento et al., 2017)](http://rdcu.be/v4jM)

 ## PART 1: Bayesian inference overview